 Places of commemoration

-A commemorative plaque outside of number 13, Franz-Josef-Street, indicates that Hans and Sophie Scholl lived in a two-bedroom-apartment at this address from the summer of 1942 until their arrest in February 1943.
+A commemorative plaque outside of number 13, Franz-Joseph-Street, indicates that Hans and Sophie Scholl lived in a two-bedroom-apartment at this address from the summer of 1942 until their arrest in February 1943.

 Another plaque shows that Willi Graf and his sister Annelies lived at Mandlstraße 28 until they were arrested by the Gestapo.